Pierre Teilhard de Chardin: Early years

-His father, a graduate of the École Nationale des Chartes, served as a regional librarian and was a keen naturalist.
+His father, a graduate of the École Nationale des Chartes, served as a regional librarian and was a keen naturalist with a strong interest in natural science.
 He collected rocks, insects and plants and encouraged nature studies in the family.
 Pierre Teilhard's spirituality was awakened by his mother.
 When he was twelve, he went to the Jesuit college of Mongré in Villefranche-sur-Saône, where he completed the Baccalauréat in philosophy and mathematics.
 In 1899, he entered the Jesuit novitiate in Aix-en-Provence.
 In October 1900, he began his junior studies at the Collégiale Saint-Michel de Laval.
 On 25 March 1901, he made his first vows.
 In 1902, Teilhard completed a licentiate in literature at the University of Caen.

-That same year the Émile Combes premiership took over from Pierre Waldeck-Rousseau in pursuit of an anti-clerical agenda.
-As a result, religious associations had to submit their properties to state control, which obliged the Jesuits to go into exile in the United Kingdom.
-Theilhard continued his philosophical studies on the island of Jersey until 1905.
-Strong in science subjects, he was despatched to teach physics at the Collège de la Sainte Famille in Cairo, Khedivate of Egypt until 1908.
+In 1901 and 1902, due to an anti-clerical movement in the French Republic, the government banned the Jesuits and other religious orders from France.
+This forced the Jesuits to go into exile on the island of Jersey in the United Kingdom.
+While there, his brother and sister in France died of illnesses and another sister was incapacitated by illness.
+The unexpected losses of his siblings at young ages caused Teilhard to plan to discontinue his Jesuit studies in science, and change to studying theology.
+He wrote that he changed his mind after his Jesuit novice master encouraged him to follow science as a legitimate way to God.
+Due to his strength in science subjects, he was despatched to teach physics and chemistry at the Collège de la Sainte Famille in Cairo, Khedivate of Egypt from 1905 until 1908.
 From there he wrote in a letter: "[I]t is the dazzling of the East foreseen and drunk greedily ... in its lights, its vegetation, its fauna and its deserts."

 For the next four years he was a Scholastic at Ore Place in Hastings, East Sussex where he acquired his theological formation.
 There he synthesized his scientific, philosophical and theological knowledge in the light of evolution.
 At that time he read Creative Evolution by Henri Bergson, about which he wrote that "the only effect that brilliant book had upon me was to provide fuel at just the right moment, and very briefly, for a fire that was already consuming my heart and mind."
-Bergson's ideas were influential on his views on matter, life, and energy.
-On 24 August 1911, aged 30, he was ordained priest.
+Bergson was a French philosopher who was influential in the traditions of analytic philosophy and continental philosophy.
+His ideas were influential on Teilhard's views on matter, life, and energy.
+On 24 August 1911, aged 30, Teilhard was ordained a priest.